Police: Pipe bomb suspect accused in urine-throwing incident

 FORT LAUDERDALE, Fla.
-(AP) — A police report says mail pipe bomb suspect Cesar Sayoc was accused earlier this year with throwing urine from his van at two women on a moped in Florida.
+(AP) — Mail pipe bomb suspect Cesar Sayoc was accused earlier this year of throwing urine from his van at two women on a moped in an apparent road rage incident in Florida, according to a police report.

-The Hollywood Police Department report says Sayoc pulled up near the moped, began yelling obscenities and tossed two vials of urine at the women.
-The first missed, but the second one drenched one of them.
+The Hollywood Police Department report obtained Friday says Sayoc pulled up near the moped at a traffic light in his white van plastered with pro-President Donald Trump political stickers, began yelling obscenities and tossed two vials of urine at the women, drenching one of them.

-The women reported the incident, including the license tag on Sayoc’s van, but court records show he was never charged.
+The women, 32-year-old Indiana Parra and Rimbow Gomez, 29, told police Sayoc attempted to chase them during the March 16 encounter and possibly tried run them off the road, but they swerved into a warehouse parking lot and he drove on.

-Sayoc is accused in New York of mailing 16 improvised explosive devices to Democrats, critics of President Donald Trump and to CNN.
-He was arrested in October in Florida and faces life in prison if convicted.
+One of the women told a police officer that a “maniac Trump supporter threw (urine) on us” and they knew it was urine “by the smell,” according to the report.

 Most Read Nation & World Stories